 At Bankrate, we strive to help you make smarter financial decisions.
 To help readers understand how insurance affects their finances, we have licensed insurance professionals on staff who have spent a combined 47 years in the auto, home and life insurance industries.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation of .
 Our content is backed by Coverage.com, LLC, a licensed entity (NPN: 19966249).
 For more information, please see our .

 Renters insurance is generally much cheaper than homeowners insurance.
-The Insurance Information Institute (Triple-I) estimates that a renters insurance policy costs $174 per year on average.
-Comparatively, the average price of homeowners insurance in the U.S. for 2023 is $1,428 per year for $250,000 in dwelling coverage, according to data from Quadrant Information Services.
-Renters insurance policies do not cover your home or apartment structure like homeowners insurance does, contributing to the lower premium.
+According to the Insurance Information Institute, the average cost of renters insurance in the U.S. was $173 per year in 2020 (the most recent data available).
+Comparatively, the average homeowners insurance policy in 2024 is $1,687 per year for $250,000 in dwelling coverage.
+Renters insurance does not cover the dwelling structure like homeowners insurance does, which contributes to the lower premium.

 Factors that influence the cost of renters insurance